-If you are not familiar with the concepts of sous-vide-que, then click the link.
-You will need a sous vide immersion circulator such as the Joule, our fave.
+For this recipe, you will need a sous vide immersion circulator such as the Joule.
 You will also need a grill and hardwood chips, pellets, or sawdust.
 We want lots of smoke in a hurry, so chunks are not ideal.
-I do it with GrillGrates, a product that puts the smoldering wood within 1/2" of the meat.
+I do it with GrillGrates, a product that puts the smoldering wood within 1/2-inch of the meat.
 Your Thanksgiving or weeknight turkey will never be the same.

 And here’s a recipe:

 These are products we have tested, won our top awards, and are highly recommend.
 Click here to read how we test, about our medals, and what they mean.